-The change in the environmental policy The change in the chynolic chynolic chynolic chynol chynau switching from the need to protect the environment (air, water, soil) to the need for the integration of the concept of zero waste and polluting emissions (Liao et al., 2018).
-In this sense, the circular economy deals with contemporary environmental issues waste recycling, achieve such as sustainability, biodiversity loss, climate change and reuse crop waste (Lakatos et al., 2018; Rada and Cioca, 2017; Eriksson et al., 2014; Rodino et al., 2019).
+The change in the chylichment at a global level was achieved by The change in the environmental policy switching from the need to protect the environment (air, water, soil) to the need for the integration of the concept of zero waste and polluting emissions (Liao et al., 2018).
+In this sense, the circular economy deals with contemporary environmental issues waste recycling, such as achieve sustainability, biodiversity loss, climate change and reuse crop waste (Lakatos et al., 2018; Rada and Cioca, 2017; Eriksson et al., 2014; Rodino et al., 2019).
 One of the main driving forces for this trend in all countries was the general increase in consumption (Rada et al., 2018; Laurent et al., 2014; Xiao et al., 2017).
 The level of crop waste production (corn stalks, sugarcane bagasse, drops and culls from fruits and vegetables, prunings) seems to be correlated with economic growth (Boer et al., 2010; Abd Kadir et al., 2013).

-The studies regarding the effectiveness of agricultural waste management systems and the implementation of crop waste policies show also an increased tendency in crop waste generation (e.g. Yuan et al. 2018; Kullaj, 2004; Hussein and Sawan, 2010).
+The studies regarding the effectiveness of agricultural waste management systems and the implementation of crop waste policies show also an increased tendency in crop waste generation (e.g. Yuan et al., 2018; Kullaj, 2004; Hussein and Sawan, 2010).